Salta al contenuto principale

 🔗 Follow David Zinn on Instagram

-Why make one snowman when you can build a whole battalion of cats?
-This garden has been completely taken over by a crowd of tiny, wide-eyed snow kittens, each with its own little tail and whiskers, creating a scene that is almost too cute to melt.
+Why settle for one snowman when you can build an entire battalion of cats.
+This garden has been completely taken over by a crowd of tiny, wide-eyed snow kittens.
+Each one has its own little tail and personality, creating a winter scene that is almost too cute to melt.

 More: Fun With Snow Sculptures (10 Photos)